Low Chlorine Output

 If the power supply is in good condition, it’s simply a matter of replacing the electrolytic cell and the chlorinator will be back to its full efficiency in no time!

-Output turned downMost modern chlorinators allow the pool owner to turn down the chlorine output for various reasons.
+Output turned downMost modern chlorinators allow the pool owner to turn down the chlorine output.
 It’s easy to forget that the output has been turned down, especially over the winter months when the pool gets little attention.
 So, if the chlorine display is showing a low output, try pressing the up arrow to increase the output.